LeslieDancey/FME_Desktop_Advanced/using_custom_transformers.md

 The transformer name, category, and description all appear in the Quick Add tool, so it is definitely worthwhile setting these parameters.

 Newly placed instances of a custom transformer will be renamed (or numbered) as necessary, in order to avoid a clash of names.

+Editing a Custom Transformer

+When custom transformers are reused like this, a key benefit for maintenance purposes is that every instance can be updated or edited simply by editing the custom transformer definition.

+Custom transformer definitions are edited by clicking the appropriate canvas tab and making whatever changes are required, just as changes are made on the main canvas.

+For example, if the Interpolation parameter is changed for the RasterMosaicker inside this custom transformer, then the parameter automatically changes for all instances of the transformer that have been placed.

+This makes the editing of a sequence of transformers much easier, because the edit only needs to be made once; no matter how many times that sequence has been used.